Puppygames/thjson/README.md

         }

 That's not the "definitive" way to do it but it's what the example listener does.
 That's about it really.

-Note that there isn't a complementary THJSON writer in this repository... the stream reader presented here is "lossy" in that it discards comments and whitespace.
-It probably wouldn't be too hard to create a writer.
-Maybe that's next.

 Cas :)